gracewu42/survey_design/Survey design check list.md

   > Question order effect:
   >
   > - people want to be consistent
+  >
-  > - priming: bring things up that you might not think about
+  > - priming: bring to mind things you might not have thought about
+  >
-  > - interpretation
+  > - affect the interpretation of the following question
+  >
+  >   [eg](https://www.qualtrics.com/blog/biased-data-is-bad-data-how-to-think-about-question-order/).
+55% of Americans said we should let reporters from Soviet Union come in; But when this question was preceeded by the question about whether or not American journalists should be allowed into the Soviet Union, 75% said we should let them come in
+  >   eg. [NLSY97](https://www.nlsinfo.org/sites/nlsinfo.org/files/attachments/121128/nlsy97r1ysaq.html) Q389 asked about specific activities, Q439 and below asked about arrest experience, Q513 asked about perceived arrest rate
+  >   Bad order: being asked about actual arrest experience may remind the respondents and change the perception.
+This order ties the perceived arrest rate more strongly to actual arrest experience.
+  >   But perceived arrest rate is not going to change the actual arrest experience.
+Therefore perceived arrest question should come before, actual arrest question comes after

   - global questions should come first, specific questions should come after them

+  - ask the outcome variable before the predictors so that you don't prime the predictors ahead of time

   - randomize question order to balance it out

-    > eg. NLSY97 - 389
-    >
-    > eg. perceived arrest question comes before, this arrest question comes after (link arrest perception to actual arrest experience)

 - [ ] 9. negative and double negative questions?

-  - don't use "not" in questions
+  - don't use "not" in questions: harder for people to understand negation
-  - don't know should not have been there

-- [ ] 10. using modifying adjectives
+- [ ] 10. don't use modifying adjectives

-  > eg. replace "occasionally" with "seldom," "occasionally" is vague
+  > eg. "occasionally," "seldom," "occasionally."
+They are vague and different people have different interpretation

 - [ ] 11. when to add don't know option